The Integrated Circuit

 The invention of the integrated circuit goes to Jack Kilby, an and employee of Texas Instruments.
 In 1958, Kilby was tasked with developing an improved circuit for his employers products.
 However, the direction for the circuit that his boss wanted to follow was not that of the integrated circuit; Kilby waited until his co-workers were on vacation to pursue his idea of putting all elements of a circuit on one small chip.
 He finished his prototype, which he presented upon their return.
 The prototype was tested and it worked: Kilby's invention was deemed a success.

-Robert Noyce, also credited as an initial inventor of the integrated circuit, made an important improvement upon Kilby's initial design.
+In 1959, Fairchild Semiconductor's Robert Noyce (who would later co-found Intel) was also credited as an initial inventor of the integrated circuit.
+Noyce made an important improvement upon Kilby's initial design.
 He made the alteration of adding a thin layer of metal to the chip, to better connect all the various components on the circuit.

 Generations of Integrated Circuits